-On the course an impressive third round 65 may have paled into insignificance when measured against the historic 62 of South African Branden Steele, but it helped propel Stenson to a tied 11th place.
+On the course an impressive third round 65 may have paled into insignificance when measured against the historic 62 of South African Branden Grace, but it helped propel Stenson to a tied 11th place.
 Certainly a solid showing.

 The R&A also spoke in glowing terms of his role as an ambassador for the game during his year as Champion Golfer of the Year.